CathalOConnorRH/ewd-api-labs-2023/README.md

 ## Testing

-Testing is done through the use of `postman` manually and then through `newman` Once the api server is running, in a new terminal run the below command to rerun the tests.
+Testing is done through the use of `postman` manually and then through `newman` Once the API server is running, in a new terminal run the below command to rerun the tests.

 ```bat
 npm test
 ```
-Test results can be seen in the tests folder or [here](http://localhost:8080/reports/report.html) which is served by the api server.
+Test results can be seen in the tests folder or [here](http://localhost:8080/reports/report.html) which is served by the API server.

 ![](./images/tests-image.png)

 ## Integrating with React App

-The react fronend end from assignment 1 was updated so that all previous requests were using this api.
+The react fronend end from assignment 1 was updated so that all previous requests were using this API.
-That included updating authentication and reviews to create and update etc on this api.
+That included updating authentication and reviews to create and update etc on this API.

-Reviews are created in the mongodb for this api and are appended to the reviews array returned from TMDB.
+Reviews are created in the mongodb for this API and are appended to the reviews array returned from TMDB.

-The main updates are made on the branch `assignment2` and api changes can be seen [here](https://github.com/CathalOConnorRH/EWD-Assignment1/blob/Assignment2/src/api/tmdb-api.js)
+The main updates are made on the branch `assignment2` and API changes can be seen [here](https://github.com/CathalOConnorRH/EWD-Assignment1/blob/Assignment2/src/api/tmdb-api.js)

 ```Javascript
 export const getTVShow = (id) => {